How and Where to Pitch an Idea for a TV Show

 ABC Australia abc.net.au/tv/independent/pitching.htm accepts unsolicited pitches to their various production departments, including fiction, arts and children.

-Or if you prefer, there is a really easy way to pitch a television show idea using the internet.
-The TV Writers Vault (http://www.tvwritersvault.com).
+Or if you prefer, there is a really easy way to pitch a television show idea using the TV Writers Vault (https://www.tvwritersvault.com).
 This is a website run by Scott Manville who is a former development executive for Merv Griffin Entertainment in the US.

 Merv Griffin himself became famous after he pitched a game show idea to a television network.
 The show was called “Jeopardy” and become the most successful game show in television history.
 Griffin sold the show, along with “The Wheel of Fortune” to the Coca Cola Company for a staggering $250 million.